haleigh-ziebol/small-react-gallery/README.md

 The `npm run client` command will open up a new browser tab for you! <br />

 ## Usage
-Enter a task name and due date, then click the 'Enter Task' button. <br />
+Add a photo by clicking the 'Add Photo' button.
+Enter a photo url and description. <br />
-The task will populate below in the task list. <br />
+The photo will populate below in the gallery. <br />
-Click the box associated with a task to complete the task. <br />
+Click the like button associated with a photo to like it.
+You will see the like count increase. <br />
-Click the delete box associated with a task to delete the task from the list. <br />
+To delete, click a photo once to access the delete button.
+Then press it. <br />

 ## Acknowledgement
 Thanks to Prime Digital Academy who equipped and helped me to make this application a reality.